Dear New Orleans,

 We are a strong city.
 We even surprised ourselves.
 Well, not more than Drew Brees and the rest of the 2009 Saints.
 When we had no legs to stand on, they lifted us up.
 Out of our seats.
 Out of the Superdome.
 All the way to Miami.
 There is no hyperbole when I say I cried tears of joy until I was physically sick after Garrett Hartley sent us to the Super Bowl.
 Laughing and crying and heaving until I was on the floor.
 It was the best moment of my life.
 Sport is inconsequential in the grand scheme of life until it becomes a catalyst for civic change.
 In those rare moments when it transcends competition, sport has the ability to make anything possible and one night in February when I danced on the roof of a car high-fiving strangers is proof of that.
 A city scorned and left for dead in 2005 ruled the world for one night in 2010, and we've never been the same since.

 We are a reverent city.
 Even beyond the cathedral, we respect our culture and the mores which made it so.
 Comus doesn't parade anymore (for all the wrong reasons), but still participate in the biggest tradition of Mardi Gras.
-Disney made a movie about us which turned into people asking me if singing alligators exist where I live (they do, you just have to be really close to hear them sing).
+Disney made a movie about us which turned into people asking me if singing alligators exist where I live.
+They do, sometimes.
 The dreaded g-word is tearing apart the fabric of our dear city.
 It seems as if the real threat of Katrina was not the water, but the attention.
 New Orleans finds herself a commodity.
 Authenticity can be bartered for, experiences paid.
 But the real locals, from the ones born and bred here to the transplants who fell in love and stayed, know that the authenticity of the real New Orleans experience takes no effort.
 If you're trying too hard, you might just want to try not trying at all.

 Which isn't to say we don't try.
 Lord knows the last ten years has been a trying time.
 We have our problems and we have our flaws, but when the music is right and the food is good, you just can't help yourself.
 Maybe that's our ultimate hamartia: we'll never advance past a hot trumpet and a plate of red beans.
 But why would you want to?
 The world needs a place to relax.
 And when we empty the pot and the trumpet cools, we'll get back to work.
 Just like we have for the last three hundred years.
 And just like we will for the next three hundred.